-I worked with a front end developer and wider dev team to create and iterate on a design prototype of the user flow.
+I worked with a front-end developer and engineering team to create and iterate on a design prototype of the user flow.
 Research also identified subnets as a problematic dependency, which we were able to fold into our roadmap planning and correct at the ground level.
 Progressive prototypes were tested with 9 users via contextual research interviews hosted on Invision.
 Insights were synthesized on sticky notes, Mural, and Microsoft Excel.

 Case Study: Loadtimes

 I realized that we had an issue with PowerVS page loading times, with several pages taking almost a full minute to completely appear.
 I surfaced this issue to the product team in a presentation explaining the user metrics associated with load lag and correlational user dropoff, which gained viral status and ultimately led to a significant overhaul of the product’s backend.